All Episodes

 That's the bad part.

-Um, and he he's got some good writing and uh that goes with his posting, and he tells us that uh back in uh 2020 there was a study claiming that black newborns were twice as likely to survive if the doctor was was black.
+And he tells us that back in 2020, there was a study claiming that black newborns were twice as likely to survive if the doctor was black.

-That the black newborn is twice as likely to survive if the doctor is black, that would strongly suggest that the worst kind of discrimination was happening in the white doctors were uh letting babies die or not trying hard enough to save them, or you know, your your brain goes everywhere on that.
+That would strongly suggest that the worst kind of discrimination was happening and the white doctors were letting babies die or not trying hard enough to save them or your brain goes everywhere on that.

 Well, what do you think was the truth?